David Opatoshu: Films

+His first film, The Light Ahead (1939), directed by Henry Felt and Edgar G. Ulmer, is notable for being entirely in Yiddish.
+Opatoshu appeared as the homicide detective, Sgt.
+Ben Miller, in Jules Dassin's film noir, The Naked City (1948) produced by Mark Hellinger.
+He had a small uncredited role in Dassin's Thieves Highway.
+In 1953 he appeared in Henri Verneuil's Public Enemy Number One.

+In 1958, he played a supporting character in The Brothers Karamazov with his future Star Trek co-star William Shatner.
+He played the Irgun leader (and Ari Ben Canaan's estranged uncle), a fictional character based on Menachem Begin's role in the Irgun, in Otto Preminger's 1960 film Exodus.
+He played the father of Benny Rampell in 1963's "The Cardinal" uncredited.

+In 1965, he played the supervillain in Tarzan and the Valley of Gold, then portrayed Herr Jacobi, one of the people who help Paul Newman and Julie Andrews escape from East Germany in Alfred Hitchcock's 1966 film Torn Curtain.

+In 1967, Opatoshu played Morris Kolowitz, the father of the main character David (Reni Santoni), in Carl Reiner's directorial debut Enter Laughing.
+In the 1977 film, Raid on Entebbe (based on the actual Operation Entebbe and the freeing of hostages at Entebbe Airport in Entebbe, Uganda on July 4, 1976), he played the part of Menachem Begin.

 Television

 His career in television began in 1949 and lasted through the 1980s.
-In the fall of 1953, he played a theatrical agent representing Ezio Pinza's title character in the NBC situation comedy Bonino.
-Other costars were Mary Wickes, Chet Allen, and Van Dyke Parks.
-The series focused upon an Italian American opera singer trying to rear his six children after having been widowed.

-In 1963 he co-starred with James Doohan in an episode of The Twilight Zone, titled "Valley of the Shadow".
-He guest-starred in the 1964 The Outer Limits episode "A Feasibility Study"; in the 1965 Voyage to the Bottom of the Sea episode "The Price of Doom'; and in the 1965 two-part episode of The Man from U.N.C.L.E. called "The Alexander the Greater Affair".
-In 1967 he played Anan 7 in the original Star Trek series episode "A Taste of Armageddon".
+In 1963, he co-starred with James Doohan in an episode of The Twilight Zone titled "Valley of the Shadow".
+He guest-starred in the 1964 The Outer Limits episode "A Feasibility Study"; in the 1965 Voyage to the Bottom of the Sea episode "The Price of Doom"; and in the 1965 two-part episode of The Man from U.N.C.L.E. called "The Alexander the Greater Affair".

+In 1967, he played Anan 7 in the original Star Trek series episode "A Taste of Armageddon".
 In 1969, he figured in a Hawaii Five-O episode "Face of the Dragon", and also in the 1969 season 3 Ironside episode "L'Chayim", and in Mannix, in the episode "A Pittance of Faith", as Mr. Lardelli, in the same year.